English

 Reading beyond and outside of phonics:

-Once children have completed RWI phonics they move firstly onto RWI comprehension then whole class reading to continue to develop their comprehension skills and to practise their decoding and fluency.
+Once children have completed RWI phonics they move firstly onto RWI comprehension then pathways to read to continue to develop their comprehension skills and to practise their decoding and fluency.
 Children who need to develop their fluency are given extra time to work on this, so that their working memory is freed up to enjoy the books they have access to.

 Children through school access a very rich reading curriculum.
-Each day a child will access a phonics lesson, guided reading or cracking reading session, literacy lesson, class story and they will be practising their reading throughout other subjects.
+Each day a child will access a phonics lesson, pathways to read or cracking reading session, literacy lesson, class story and they will be practising their reading throughout other subjects.
 We seek every available opportunity for children to apply and practise their reading skills.
-We have a carefully planned list of books for each year group which has been devised using the recommended reads from cornerstones (to go with the topics), a selection of key authors and classic books and the recommended reads from the Pie Corbett reading spine.
+We have a carefully planned list of books for each year group which has been devised using a selection of key authors and classic books and the recommended reads from the Pie Corbett reading spine.
 We have also taken into account the lexile value of these books to ensure challenge at the right level.

 Writing